fredpope/tandas/overview.md

-Tanda — Technical System Overview
+Tandas — Technical System Overview
-Tanda is an open-source AI orchestration layer designed specifically for end-to-end testing in Playwright-based projects (typically with Vite or similar modern frontend tooling).
+Tandas is an open-source AI orchestration layer designed specifically for end-to-end testing in Playwright-based projects (typically with Vite or similar modern frontend tooling).
 Its primary goal is to provide a structured, persistent, and agent-friendly way to manage, discover, execute, and evolve a test suite over the long term using AI agents.
 Core Philosophy
 Testing is fundamentally different from coding in one key way:

 Code features are built once and (ideally) completed.
 Tests must live indefinitely, run repeatedly, and evolve with the application.

-Tanda embraces this reality by combining two complementary systems:
+Tandas embraces this reality by combining two complementary systems:

 Persistent Test Registry (tandas) — Eternal, version-controlled home for every test and its relationships.
 Transient Execution Engine (Beads) — Short-lived, closable tasks for actually running, analyzing, and healing tests.